section-engineering-education/engineering-education/articles/dry-manifesto/index.md

 published: true
 url: /engineering-education/dry-manifesto/
 title: A Something Sort Of Like a DRY-ism-ist Manifesto
-description: DRY is a very important part of software engineering.
+description: DRY (Don't Repeat Yourself) is a very important part of software engineering.
 This tutorial will show you how, using functions, generics, and inheritance.
 author: mike-white
-date: 2020-09-15T00:00:00-11:00
+date: 2020-09-18T00:00:00-11:00
 topics: []
 excerpt_separator: <!--more-->
 images: